 Of course, you will want to attract people who are passionate, entertaining, and just what the viewers need.
 You want to be associated with something specific and be part of a brand that can be associated with your name.

-Losing some of your own momentum just to be part of the headlines for a few hours isn’t worth it.
+Losing some of your own momenta just to be part of the headlines for a few hours isn’t worth it.
 Choose your streaming buddies carefully and don’t compromise with what you hold to be true and right.

 Multi-Stream Your Channel